PerceptualAI-Lab/Awesome-Domain-Generalizable-Person-Re-ID/README.md

 ## 📄 Paper List

-We categorize recent DG-ReID papers by methodology:
+We categorize DG-ReID papers based on their methodologies:

 ## Normalization-based